Psychiatric Department (PAAZ)

 Our Psychiatric Department diagnoses and treats various pathologies, such as anxiety and mood disorders, addiction problems (alcohol and medication), acute psychosis, psychosomatic problems, relational and individual crises, etc.

-We offer e.g. individual psychotherapy and psychodiagnostics, psychoeducation, creative occupational therapy, exercise and relaxation therapy, medical psychiatric and biological treatment.
+We offer, for example, individual psychotherapy and psychodiagnostics, psychoeducation, creative occupational therapy, exercise and relaxation therapy, as well as medical psychiatric and biological treatment.

 Admissions tend to be short (up to three weeks) and mainly to support patients in crisis and to develop an ongoing therapeutic approach.
 Outpatient aftercare is provided too.